 Old Man of Hoy

 The view of this iconic sea stack makes leaving behind the spectacular Rackwick Bay in Hoy worth it.
 Take the three hour round-trip from the beach, tearing yourself away from the stunning sea views, and you’ll eventually come to the island’s wild west coast—and one of Orkney’s most famous sites.
 The Old Man of Hoy still stands tall, surrounded by swirling seabirds and sandstone cliffs as the waves crash onto the rocks below.
-Sunset is the perfect time to visit before heading back to Rackwick and the stillness of the night.
+Sunset is the perfect time to admire the lands’ beauty before heading back to Rackwick and the stillness of the night.

 Hidden beaches & island hopping